Who is the mysterious Bitcoin creator Satoshi Nakamoto?

-The first Bitcoin was mined on January 3, 2009, by someone known as “Satoshi Nakamoto.”
-Today, Satoshi Nakamoto is recognized as the pseudonym of the person or group of people who created Bitcoin — an invisible figure or figures whose technological creation has influenced the world.
+The first Bitcoin (BTC) was mined on January 3, 2009, by someone known as “Satoshi Nakamoto.”
+Now, Satoshi Nakamoto is recognized as the pseudonym of the person or group of people who created Bitcoin — the invisible figure or figures whose technological creation has influenced the world.

 Satoshi Nakamoto was already a familiar name among cryptography enthusiasts like computer scientists and hackers long before the Bitcoin boom.
 Someone had posted on online message boards and corresponded with fellow developers via email under the same name years prior.
 Although unconfirmed, it is widely suspected that the person (or persons) behind the pseudonym was also behind those communications.

-Months prior to mining the first bitcoin, Satoshi Nakamoto had published a white paper on a cryptography mailing list entitled ‘Bitcoin: A Peer-to-Peer Electronic Cash System.’
+Months before mining the first Bitcoin, Satoshi Nakamoto had published a white paper on a cryptography mailing list entitled ‘Bitcoin: A Peer-to-Peer Electronic Cash System.’
 The paper, published on October 31, 2008, outlined a decentralized peer-to-peer protocol that was cryptographically secure.

 Although Nakamoto remains a mysterious figure, his goal for creating cryptocurrency, in itself, was never a mystery.
 Simply put, he created it to take financial control back from financial elites, giving ordinary people a chance to take part in a decentralized financial system.